 Older Adult Home Modification

-If you are a homeowner over 62 years old who receives fuel assistance you may be eligible.
-In partnership with Lifepath, this program helps elders improve general home safety through no-cost home modifications.
+If you are a homeowner or renter over 62 years old who receives fuel assistance you may be eligible.
+This program helps elders improve general home safety through no-cost home modifications.

 Older Adult Home Modification Program (OAHMP)